-Each October, we run our Engage: End Isolation Campaign to help raise funds and awareness of social isolation.
-Subscribe below to be notified before our next campaign.
+Each October, we run our Social Isolation Awareness Month campaign to help raise funds and awareness of social isolation.
+Here are three ways to get involved this year:

 Individuals, government, organizations, researchers and businesses each have a role to play in helping to keep older adults socially engaged.